About the Post-Baccalaureate Teacher Certification Program

 For post-baccalaureate students that did not earn a teacher certificate during their undergraduate studies, the average number of credit hours necessary to complete the teacher certificate program at Drury University is 45 credit hours.
 This varies depending on what undergraduate prerequisite courses the student needs to take before starting the professional education foundations courses that lead to a teacher certificate.
 Once admitted to the program, your academic advisor will do an audit of your transcripts and help you plan a sequence of classes.
 You can also contact the School of Education & Child Development before applying to the program to discuss what courses you'll need to take to complete the teacher certification program.

-The teacher certifications available through Drury University are limited to the areas approved by the Missouri Department of Elementary and Secondary Education, by the National Council for Accreditation of Teacher Education, and by the Drury University Teacher Education Council.
+The teacher certifications available through Drury University are limited to the areas approved by the Missouri Department of Elementary and Secondary Education, by the Council for the Accreditation of Educator Preparation (CAEP), and by the Drury University Teacher Education Council.

 The preparation of becoming a teacher requires an opportunity to apply theory and knowledge in the context of the school classroom situation if future teachers are to meet the challenging demands placed upon them by the pressure of contemporary society and the modern school.
 Teachers cannot be prepared in the isolation of the college classroom.
 The Drury University teacher certification program, although firmly rooted in the liberal arts tradition, is also grounded in a partnership with the public schools.
 Field experience and student teaching are required to complete the teacher certification program.
 Course credit is earned through field experience and student teaching that applies towards your certification.